-Usually, marketers follow the conversion performance of such campaigns in Google Analytics.
+Usually, marketers follow the conversion performance of their campaigns in Google Analytics.
 UTM parameters help to do that.

-At Omnisend, marketers can follow orders and $ generated of each campaign separately.
-It’s convenient especially when comparing overall performance with separate campaigns.
+At Omnisend, marketers can follow the orders and revenue generated from each campaign separately.
+This is convenient, especially when comparing overall performance with separate campaigns.

-And for the record, improving your drip campaign emails is a never-ending task if you seek for achieving great results.
-Only by testing different copywriting, imagery, additional information you will find what works for your customers best.
+Improving your drip campaign emails is a never-ending task if you’re looking to achieve consistently great results.
+Only by testing different texts, imagery, and additional information will you find what best works for your customers.